 Workload planning is a way to keep the team working while monitoring their progress over the course of the project.
 It provides a framework of what tasks need to be done, who on the team is supposed to be working on those tasks and then comparing the actual workload to the estimate for the project at this point in its life cycle.

-This simple 5-step approach to ensuring your team stays on top of their tasks will make it easy for you to manage the workload in the team without looking like you are micro-managing.
+There’s also a simple 5-step approach to ensuring your team stays true to the workload plan, one that makes it easy for you to manage the workload of the team without looking like you are micro-managing.

 1. Review Your Team’s Current Workload